Physics-informed deep-learning applications to experimental fluid mechanics: Physics-informed super-resolution of flow fields in time and space

-We utilize $N_s = 150$ points for supervised learning and consider $N_e = 2,000$ collocation points to compute the unsupervised loss.
-The PINN model contains 10 hidden layers with 100 neurons per hidden layer with the hyperbolic-tangent activation function.
+We utilize $N_s = 150$ points for supervised learning which is $0.14\%$ of the total amount of data, and consider $N_e = 2,000$ collocation points to compute the unsupervised loss.
+A hyper-parameter study of the PINNs architecture is shown in~\ref{sec:tune_vortex}, where the optimal architecture is reported.
+The PINN model contains 4 hidden layers with 20 neurons per hidden layer with the hyperbolic-tangent activation function whereas the weights for supervised and unsupervised learning are $\alpha$ = 1 and $\beta$ = 10, respectively.
 We assess the performance of PINNs in the reconstruction of the continuous solution from the low-resolution and noisy data.
-Noise levels of $c$ = 2.5\%, 5\% and 10\% are considered, and ~\cref{fig:cylinder_res} summarizes the results of our experiment for the noise level $c$ = 5\%.~\Cref{fig:cylinder_res}(a) illustrates the results obtained from the PINN model for the vorticity fields in the $z$ direction at $t = 1.8$ and $5.3$ against the reference data.
+Noise levels of $c$ = 2.5\%, 5\% and 10\% are considered, and ~\cref{fig:cylinder_res} summarizes the results of our experiment for the noise level $c$ = 10\%.
 The middle panel shows the noisy data.
 It should be noted that these two snapshots are not used for supervised learning and the noisy data are depicted only for comparison.
-An excellent agreement can be observed between the solution obtained from PINNs and the reference data.
+An adequate agreement can be observed between the solution obtained from PINNs and the reference data, as discussed below quantitatively.
 Moreover, it is of interest to assess the performance of PINNs in the reconstruction of the high-frequency modes during the cycle of vortex shedding from only three measurements in time.
 To this end, we project the solution predicted by the PINN model on the POD modes computed from 200 snapshots to obtain the temporal coefficients of the POD $a_i(t)$, where $i$ indicates the mode number.~\Cref{fig:cylinder_res}(b) shows the temporal coefficients of the POD for the 3rd, 5th and 7th modes obtained from the PINN solution in comparison with that of the reference data.
-It can be seen that a good reconstruction of the temporal dynamics can be obtained even for the high-frequency modes, indicating excellent performance of the PINN model in increasing the temporal resolution of the data and correcting the effect of experimental noise.
+The cross-correlation coefficients with respect to the reference temporal coefficients are 98.64, 96.54, and 94.37 for modes 3, 5, and 7, respectively, indicating that high-accuracy reconstruction of the temporal dynamics can be achieved even for high-frequency modes.
+Our results show the promising performance of the PINN model in enhancing the temporal resolution of the data and correcting the impact of experimental noise.